-PS: I am also going to add a free and customizable Facebook Ads audit template that you can follow to make this process 10x easier.
+PS: I am also going to add a free and customizable Meta Ads audit template that you can follow to make this process 10x easier.

-By the end of a well-executed Facebook Ads audit, you’ll have a clear, actionable roadmap for reducing wasted ad spend, improving targeting precision, scaling profitable campaigns, and ultimately driving better results from your Facebook advertising investment.
-A Facebook ad account audit doesn’t just tell you what’s happening — it reveals why it’s happening and exactly what to do about it.
+By the end of a well-executed Facebook Ads audit report, you’ll have a clear, actionable roadmap for reducing wasted ad spend, improving targeting precision, scaling profitable campaigns, and ultimately driving better results from your Facebook advertising investment.
+A Facebook ad account audit doesn’t just tell you what’s happening, it reveals why it’s happening and exactly what to do about it.

 Now, let’s understand how to audit Facebook Ads step by step!